-Pharmacists in managed health care organizations are responsible for the delivery of prescription drug benefits to over 270 million Americans.
+Pharmacists in managed health care organizations are responsible for the delivery of health care and prescription drug benefits to nearly 300 million Americans.
 These organizations include health plans, pharmacy benefit management (PBM) companies, accountable care organizations (ACOs), and integrated delivery networks (IDNs).
-Pharmacists employed within these managed care organizations are responsible for a broad and diversified range of clinical, quality-oriented medication management services to ensure that patients within a population receive the appropriate medication therapy at the appropriate time.
+Pharmacists employed within these managed care organizations are responsible for a broad and diversified range of clinical, qualityoriented medication management services to ensure that patients within a population receive the appropriate medication therapy at the appropriate time.